go-gitea/gitea/docs/content/contributing/guidelines-frontend.en-us.md

 ### Fetching data

 To fetch data, use the wrapper functions `GET`, `POST` etc. from `modules/fetch`.
-They accept a `data` attribute for the content and will automatically set CSFR token for and return a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+They accept a `data` option for the content and will automatically set CSFR token for and return a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 ### HTML Attributes and `dataset`